Consent Preferences

 Spaghetti Carbonara with Peppered Bacon

-This classic Roman pasta with Romano and Parmesan cheeses is made even better with peppered bacon.
-Even with high-quality cheeses, this dish costs around $6 to serve 2-4
+This classic Roman pasta, featuring Romano and Parmesan cheeses, is elevated even further with the addition of peppered bacon.
+Even with high-quality cheeses, this dish costs less than $5 to serve two generously.

 Easy spaghetti carbonara.